vansht04/Quadratic-Nerds/README.md

 # Quadratic-Nerds
-Interactive math game for grade 10 students with 10 randomized factoring questions
+Interactive math game designed in Processing for grade 10 students with 10 randomized factoring questions

 Designed feedback system that validated responses instantly, improving user accuracy by 30% in trials